csq/subdivx-dl/README.md

 # Subdivx-dl
 CLI tool for download subtitle for the site www.subdivx.com

 ## INSTALLATION
 You can install subdivx-dl using pip command:

-  Download repository
+Download the repository

     git clone www.github.com/csq/subdivx-dl